 • Any findings identified during the model change process

 Only Conning and NAIC staff will be given access to edit the Model Change Documentation Template.
 Other model stakeholders will have Read access to the file.
-The Model Change Documentation Template will be available on the NAIC website (location TBD).
+The Model Change Documentation Template will be available on the NAIC website (https://naic.conning.com/documentation ).

 Model Documentation Updates